Lithium carbonate

 Lithium carbonate is an inorganic compound, the lithium salt of carbonic acid with the formula Li_{2}CO_{3}.
-This white salt is widely used in processing metal oxides.
-It is on the World Health Organization's List of Essential Medicines for its efficacy in the treatment of mood disorders such as bipolar disorder.

-Uses

 Lithium carbonate is an important industrial chemical.
-Its main use is as a precursor to compounds used in lithium-ion batteries.
+It is a precursor to compounds used in lithium-ion batteries.

 Glasses derived from lithium carbonate are useful in ovenware.
 Lithium carbonate is a common ingredient in both low-fire and high-fire ceramic glaze.
 It forms low-melting fluxes with silica and other materials.
 Its alkaline properties are conducive to changing the state of metal oxide colorants in glaze, particularly red iron oxide (Fe_{2}O_{3}).
 Cement sets more rapidly when prepared with lithium carbonate, and is useful for tile adhesives.
 When added to aluminium trifluoride, it forms LiF which yields a superior electrolyte for the processing of aluminium.

 Rechargeable batteries

 Lithium carbonate-derived compounds are crucial to lithium-ion batteries.
 Lithium carbonate may be converted into lithium hydroxide as an intermediate.
 In practice, two components of the battery are made with lithium compounds: the cathode and the electrolyte.
 The electrolyte is a solution of lithium hexafluorophosphate, while the cathode uses one of several lithiated structures, the most popular of which are lithium cobalt oxide and lithium iron phosphate.